SwedbankPay/developer.swedbankpay.com/_includes/transaction-on-file.md

 for this could be that the subsequent transactions are triggered from an older system that do not support real-time API communication.
 For those use cases Swedbank Pay offer a service called Transaction on File.
-As this is a somewhat unmodern way to complete transactions we strongly recommend to consider usage of regular API operations and only use transactions on file where it is the only option.
+As this is a somewhat unmodern way to complete transactions, we strongly recommend to consider usage of regular API operations and only use transactions on file where it is the only option.